FearGoidte/feargoidte.github.io/source/articles/2016-02-19-weigh-anchor.xhtml.markdown

 #### Internal

 Immediately followed by the [section sign](https://en.wikipedia.org/wiki/Section_sign).
-There is no convention for an internal page link, but if there was (and there should be) it should be the *section sign*.
+There is no convention for an internal page link, but if there was one (and there should be) it should be the *section sign*.
 A convention that no one else abides by is no convention, unless … you screw your eyes real tight and wish it so.

 #### Local